 The concluded that moderate drinkers were 23 percent less likely to develop cognitive impairment or Alzheimer’s disease and other forms of dementia.
 Researches suspect that, among other factors, the silicon in beer helps to protect your brain from chemicals that are believed to lead to cognitive impairment.
 Researchers were, however, careful to note that they do not recommend people who currently do not drink alcohol to start consuming.

 As the long shadows of autumn cue us to bring in the harvest and prepare for the coming winter, get outside and enjoy the turning of the seasons.
 And if you are so inclined, find a long table in a park or a local brewpub and hoist a beer with friends and family, fatten your flesh (just a little), and don those rosy cheeks.
-In moderation, of course.
+In moderation or discretio, of course.